Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Introduction

 Murthy's splitting conjecture remains open in general.
-However when $d=3,4$, the conjecture has been solved affirmatively by Asok--Fasel (see \cite{AF12}, \cite{AF14}) and recently it is resolved in the positive when the field $k$ is of characteristic $0$ by combining the works \cite{AF12}, \cite{AF14} and \cite{ABH23}.
+However when $d=3,4$, the conjecture has been solved affirmatively by Asok--Fasel (see \cite{AF15}, \cite{AF14}) and recently it is resolved in the positive when the field $k$ is of characteristic $0$ by combining the works of \cite{AF15}, \cite{AF14} and \cite{ABH23}.

 In this paper the objective is two-fold.
-In the first, we study the symplectic modules and offer the following two results which are analogous to Fasel's theorem and Murthy's splitting conjecture in the context of symplectic modules.
+In the first, we study the symplectic modules \ie projective modules with a symplectic form (see~\Cref{def:symp-mod}) and offer the following two results which are analogous to Fasel's theorem and Murthy's splitting conjecture in the context of symplectic modules.
 Secondly, we address a question of Das \cite[Question 7.1]{MD21} which connects Euler class groups with Chow groups.